 During this time it is said that the Rev. Canon A.G.
 Emmett mortgaged his own home to finance many of these improvements.
 Church members and St. James' Church itself contributed significantly to this project as well.

-During 1955, St. Athanasius' in the West Ward and St. David's in the South Ward separated from St. James' Parish and combined to form the Parish of Orillia South, which is our present status today.
+During 1955, St. Athanasius in the West Ward and St. David's in the South Ward separated from St. James' Parish and combined to form the Parish of Orillia South, which was our status until 2009.
 The congregation of St. Athanasius has continued to step forward in faith, and we thank God for His many blessings.

 Over the years since, our little church has seen many changes and has had several opportunities for celebration.
 Many of these are detailed in the following list.